island-is/island.is/handbook/repository/system-e2e.md

 ## 🫀 500: Internal Server Error

 A 500 error can occur randomly.
 If the error is coming from your app or code you worked on, you have earned yourself a debug day.
-If the error isn’t from your code, ignore it for now… We don’t know what’s going on 🤷
+If the error isn’t from your code, ignore it for now.
+We don’t know what’s going on 🤷

 ## 💀 Error: ESOCKETTIMEDOUT